feven-NIT/cicd-devsec-ops/README.md

 Click on your username on the top left > Account settings > Robot Accounts > Create Robot Account > Provide a name for your bot > select the repo that we have create in the previous step > Select admin permission.

-Then click on Robot Account and copy the username and the password.
+Then click on Robot Account and Download credentials config

 ```shell